cmhollins2022/CS50-Practice/Lecture-2-Notes.md

 # Lecture 2 - Arrays
-Quick reminder: _How to make and execute files in C..._
+Quick reminder: _How to create and execute files in C..._

 ```code file_name.c```